 Political -> Ethnocentrism

-The political pillar concerns challenging socio-political policies and practices that put the interests of a particular ethnic group before that of others.
+The political pillar concerns challenging policies and practices that promote the ‘us’ versus ‘them’ mentality by putting the interests of a particular ethnic group before that of others.
 In so doing, this pillar concerns nurturing common humanity and promoting ethno-cosmopolitan patriotism towards the common good.

 Ethnicity is a reality Africans cannot go beyond.
 Ethnicity is to do with the socio-cultural norms, customs and traditions that connect people within a particular group to each other.
 But a strong appeal to common identity based on a shared past or culture leads to strong ethnic groupings that are characterised by strong boundary markers and operate within a culture of exclusion or ‘us’ versus ‘them’.
 We call this ethnocentrism or the politics of identity.